cheerzhang/dutch_voc_study/README.md

 ## Registration and Feedback
 To gain registered user access, please contact the developer.
 We welcome feedback and suggestions to make this tool more helpful, especially for beginners learning Dutch.
+For any questions or issues, please contact the repository owner.

 ## GitHub Integration